Carceral-Ecologies/lab_book/README.md

 ### Licensing

 To ensure our work remains accessible we rely on the following licenses (unless otherwise stated):
-1. For datasets and databeases we use the [ODC Open Database License](https://opendatacommons.org/licenses/odbl/summary/index.html)
+1. For datasets and databases we use the [ODC Open Database License](https://opendatacommons.org/licenses/odbl/summary/index.html)
 2. For text and images (and similar creative work) we use Creative Commons Attribution-ShareAlike 4.0 International [(CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)
 3. For code we use the [GNU General Public License v 3](https://www.gnu.org/licenses/gpl-3.0.en.html)